Skip to main content

 Maturity ratings

-It is important to note that even if a minor part of an applicable action is not met, then that action will be awarded a 'growing' rating and this will impact the overall rating a health service organisation receives against the maturity scale for their clinical trial service.
+It is important to note that even if a minor part of an applicable action is not met, then that action will be awarded a 'growing' rating and this will impact the overall rating a health service receives against the maturity scale for their clinical trial service.
 See Maturity rating for clinical trial service assessment - Fact sheet and Advisory CT25/01: Extension of the maturity rating scale for clinical trial service assessments against NCTGF.

 Lessons learnt